High-dimensional Linear Regression for Dependent Data with Applications to Nowcasting: Simulation Study

-where $\phi=0.6$ and each element of $\beta_s$ is given by $\beta_{s,j}=\frac{1}{\sqrt s}(-1)^{j}$, $\bm x_{i,1}$ is a $s\times 1$ vector of relevant variables.
+where $\phi=0.6$, each element of $\beta_s$ is given by $\beta_{s,j}=\frac{1}{\sqrt s}(-1)^{j}$, and $\bm x_{i,1}$ is an $s\times 1$ vector of relevant variables.
 Let $\beta=(\beta_s,\beta_{s^c})$, where $\beta_{s^c}=\bm 0$ is a $(p-s)\times 1$ vector.
-The errors in the model, $e_i$ and $\bm \eta_{ij}$, are i.i.d random variables of Student-$t$ distribution with 5 degrees of freedom, and $e_i$ and $\bm \eta_i$ are all mutually uncorrelated.
+The errors $e_i$ and $\bm \eta_{ij}$ are i.i.d. random variables from a Student-$t$ distribution with five degrees of freedom, and $e_i$ and $\bm \eta_i$ are all mutually uncorrelated.
 The explanatory variable process $\bm x_i$, which has $p-s$ irrelevant variables, follows a vector autoregressive, VAR($m$), model.
-The following two choices of $\bm x_i$ are considered, denoted as Model 1 and Model 2, respectively. \begin{enumerate}[(1).] \item {\bf Model 1}: The explanatory variable process $\bm x_i$ is a VAR(4) process, where $A_1$ and $A_4$ assume a block-diagonal structure and $A_2=A_3=0$.
-In particular, the first two and the last two blocks are $5\times 5$ matrices with all entries of the blocks of $A_1$ equal to $0.15$ and all entries of the blocks of $A_4$ equal to $-0.1$.
-The other blocks are $10\times 10$ matrices with all elements of the blocks of $A_1$ equal to $0.075$ and all elements of the blocks of $A_4$ equal to $-0.05$.
-This structure could be motivated by a model built for mixed-frequency data with some quarterly time series often encountered in macroeconometric analysis. \item {\bf Model 2}: The explanatory variable process $\bm x_i$ follows a VAR(1) model, where $A_1$ is block-diagonal with the same block structure given by Model 1.
-The $(j,k)$th entry of the block is $(-1)^{\abs{j-k}}\rho^{\abs{j-k}+1}$ with $\rho=0.4$.
+The following two choices of $\bm x_i$ are considered, denoted as Model 1 and Model 2, respectively. \begin{enumerate}[(1).] \item {\bf Model 1}: The explanatory process $\bm x_i$ is a VAR(4) process, where $A_1$ and $A_4$ assume a block-diagonal structure, and $A_2=A_3=0$.
+In particular, the first two and the last two blocks are $5\times 5$ matrices, with all entries of the blocks of $A_1$ equal to $0.15$, and all entries of the blocks of $A_4$ equal to $-0.1$.
+The other blocks are $10\times 10$ matrices, with all elements of the blocks of $A_1$ equal to $0.075$, and all elements of the blocks of $A_4$ equal to $-0.05$.
+This structure could be motivated by a model built for mixed-frequency data with some quarterly time series, often encountered in macroeconomic analysis. \item {\bf Model 2}: The explanatory process $\bm x_i$ follows a VAR(1) model, where $A_1$ is block-diagonal, with the same block structure given by Model 1.
+The $(j,k)$th entry of the block is $(-1)^{|j-k|}\rho^{|j-k|+1}$, with $\rho=0.4$.
 Hence, the entries decrease exponentially fast with their distances from the diagonal. \end{enumerate}